 - by Apostolo Zeno (1669 - 1750) [author's text not yet checked against a primary source]

-Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive)
+Musical settings (art songs, Lieder, mélodies, (etc.), choral pieces, and other vocal works set to this text), listed by composer (not necessarily exhaustive):

-Set by by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this text: Andrew Schneider [Guest Editor]
+Set by Antonio Vivaldi (1678 - 1741), RV 736 (1719), first performed 1719Researcher for this page: Andrew Schneider [Guest Editor]

-.
-In sen della virtude [sung text checked 1 time]
+In sen della virtude Matches base text

 In sen della virtude, contrario ciel, tu puoi versar da' lumi tuoi la crudeltà.
 Ché il barbaro destino, ripieno di rossor, al chiaro vincitor poi servirà.